HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 2. There are infinitely many solutions
 3. There are no solutions

-Possibilites 2 and 3 are special cases.
+Possibilities 2 and 3 are special cases.
 These happen when the span of the transformed basis vectors (also called **column space**) has reduced dimension.
 For example, consider the following transformation matrix:

 $$
 T=\begin{bmatrix}
 -1&2\\
 0.5&-1
 \end{bmatrix}
 $$

 If the transformed vector $\vec{v}'$ is not on the line described by the column space of $T$:

 $$
 \begin{bmatrix}
 -1&2\\